roytang/ld52/README.md

-Untitled Shooty Game2: The Harvesting
+Untitled Shooty Game 2: The Harvesting

 This is my submission for LUDUM DARE 52 with the theme "Harvest".

-I am not an artist, so please excuse the programmer art.
-And the weird mishmash of notes that is the BG music.

-I might upload Windows/Mac binaries later, but for now I'm submitting only the web version.

 Stack: